Wizcorp/AudioManager/README.md

 ```

 ### Play and stop looped sounds
-For example background musics.
 Only one loop can play per channel.
+Playing a new looped sound in the same
+channel will stop current playing sound before starting new one.
 ```javascript
 var volume   = 1.0; // volume is a float in range ]0..1]
 var fileName = 'bgm1';